 Core material can now be placed around the mortality.
 This is an opportunity to use a variety of materials found onsite or regionally.
-Please refer to Table 1 for a list of materials that have been used in the Rocky Mountain region.
-The material added directly around the sides and top of the carcass does not need to be as porous as the base; also, if the carbon source has some odor associated with it, the core around the carcasses is the ideal place for its use.
-Manure, silage, and other active materials, with a low C:N ratio may be ideal for this layer.
-Finally, the cap may also be a finer material than the base, and should be low odor carbon.
-Core and cap materials such as silage or moist sawdust in the 50-60 percent moisture range are ideal.
-The addition of the cap should bring the final margin around the carcass to a range of 18-24 inches, as illustrated below.
-Estimates of total material needed to fully compost a full grown cow are 12 cubic yards, or for 1,000 lbs of carcass, 7.4 cubic yards (200 ft3).
+Tables 1 and 2 provide a list of materials that have been used in the Rocky Mountain region.
+The material added directly around the sides and top of the carcass does not need to be as porous as the base.
+If the carbon source has an odor associated with it, the ideal place for this material is around the carcass.
+Manure, silage, and other active materials with a low C:N ratio may be ideal for this layer.
+Finally, the cap can be a finer material than the base, and should be low in odor.
+Core and cap materials such as silage or moist sawdust in the 50-60% moisture range are ideal.
+The addition of the cap should bring the final margin around the carcass to a range of 18-24 inches, as the illustration shows.

+Estimates of total material needed to fully compost a mature cow are 12 cubic yards, or for 1,000 lbs of carcass, 7.4 cubic yards (200 ft3).
 The difference in the estimates can be attributed to the thicker base recommended by some experts.
-Practically speaking, for a mature cow, a proper base will be about 9 feet wide by 10 feet long.
-Once the mortality is placed in the middle of the base, 24 inches of cover in all directions should be attained.
+Practically speaking, a proper base for a mature cow will be about 9 feet wide by 10 feet long.
+Once the mortality is placed in the middle of the base, cover to achieve at least a 24-inch margin in all directions.
 Considering side slope, material on top will likely be more than 24 inches above the mortality to achieve the proper margin.
-When layering smaller carcasses, or parts of carcasses, an 8 to 12 inch margin should be maintained around each carcass.
-Bins and bunkers can reduce height and foot print of piles.
+When layering smaller carcasses or parts of carcasses, an 8 to 12 inch margin should be maintained around each carcass.
+Bins and bunkers can reduce the overall size and footprint of piles.